 Borrow for Your Bump

-Borrow for Your Bump has two services: formal gown rental, and a subscription box service.
-With the subscription box service, when you’re done with one item, send it back and you can get something new.
-After lots of expecting moms asked for basics like workout clothes and leggings, the company made those available for purchase separately, too.
+Borrow for Your Bump has two services: formal gown rental and a subscription box service for work clothes and casual wear.
 After your baby is born, your regular clothes may still not fit for a while.
 Borrow for Your Bump also offers clothes that fit postpartum and are especially great for nursing moms.

-How it works: Get a box with four items, and send them back (one at a time, or more) at your convenience, and get more items to replace them.
+How it works: Fill out a fashion profile and get a box with four items, and send them back (one, two, three or four at a time) at your convenience, and get another shipment.
+You can also purchase items to keep permanently.

 Best for: Winter coats, professional wear, and denim.

 Whether you’re pregnant or not, Stitch Fix can get you out of a style rut.
-You fill out a profile about your style preference, price requirements and measurements and a stylist will hand pick outfits and pieces to deliver to your door.
-The company recently added a “due date” option in the questionnaire and is offering maternity clothing, too.
+Fill out a profile about your style preferences, price requirements and measurements, and a stylist will hand-pick five fashion pieces to be delivered to your door.
+Order on demand or get a monthly box.
+For women in sizes 0-16 and XS-XXL, Stitch Fix provides fashions for all three trimesters and post-baby.
+For sizes 1X-3X and 14W-24W, they offer maternity-friendly tops through your second trimester and post-baby.

 How it works: Keep what you like, send back the rest.
 Shipping is free both ways.